Durham School: Pastoral care

 Pastoral care at Durham School is based around the house system:

 House system

-Although lessons are co-educational and sport takes place generally in year groups, for pastoral and sporting competition purposes, the school is divided into five different single sex houses.
+Although lessons are co-educational and sport takes place generally in year groups, for pastoral and sporting competition purposes, the school is divided into six different single sex houses.
 Each student is assigned to a house at the start of his or her time in the school and will, usually, remain in that house for the whole of their school career.
 The houses are separate buildings each with its own character in which the students are able to use the facilities and do private study.
 Currently the houses comprise:

 School House boys are often nicknamed Bungites after the Headmaster Henry Holden who was also their Housemaster and himself nicknamed 'Bung' due to his ability to tell tall tales.

 The Caffinites was also called The Second Masters House until it was renamed in 1924.

 Co-curricular

 Sport

 With facilities that encompass playing fields, swimming pool, all-weather pitch and boathouse, Durham School has a wide-ranging sports programme that includes athletics, badminton, cricket, cross country, fencing, football, gym, hockey, netball, rounders, rowing, rugby, squash, swimming, tennis, golf and water polo.